 Stock availability and speed of delivery are key factors for businesses in both B2B and B2C marketplaces.
 If you can help your customers meet their customers’ expectations, in terms of convenience, choice and price, you’ll become their long-term ‘go-to’ supply chain partner.

-Efficient inventory replenishment processes are key to achieving stock availability and service level targets.
-The starting point for any replenishment planning process is accurate demand forecasting – your business needs an in-depth understanding of the demand for each and every item in your warehouse to help inform purchasing decisions.
+Efficient inventory forecasting and replenishment is key to achieving stock availability and service level targets.
+The starting point for replenishment planning is accurate demand forecasting – your business needs an in-depth understanding of the demand for each and every item in your warehouse to help inform purchasing decisions.
 Also, as a supply chain professional, you need to know you have accurate demand forecasts feeding into your replenishment calculations, to achieve your service level targets on a regular basis.